juliana-santana/juliana-santana/README.md

 ### Hi there sou Juliana Santana 👋

+-     I am that person who works to improve the quality of the software, finding the bug's contained since the beginning of its development.

-- 🔭 I’m currently working on Hospidata as a Junior Testing Analyst.
+- 🔭 I’m currently on Hospidata

 - ⚡ Fun fact: I like to learn new things, especially in the area of ​​software quality.
 Watch series, read about market news, and study.